AnnaCGeuzebroek/Continuous-Behavioural-Modelling/README.md

   5) [panels](https://nl.mathworks.com/matlabcentral/fileexchange/20003-panel)
   6) [fminsearchbnd](https://nl.mathworks.com/matlabcentral/fileexchange/8277-fminsearchbnd-fminsearchcon)

- **Please use the appropriate references to the code above when using the in this repository!**
+ **Please use the appropriate references for the dependencies above when using the code in this repository!**

 ## mainDataAnalysis
 ** mainDataAnalysis.m ** gives an tutorial on how to use dataAnalysis.m as object.
 This includes the following steps: